Lucifer87878/ISS-Tracker/README.md

 - Real-time positioning of the ISS using Google Maps.
 - Elegant user interface using React Native components and animations.
 - Integration with APIs to fetch ISS-related data.
+- View information about ISS and astronauts currently in space.
+- NASA's Astronomy Picture of the Day with detailed description.

 # 🛠️ Tech Stack
 - Frontend: React Native, Expo
 - Navigation: React Navigation
-- API: Axios, Open Notify ISS API, NASA Astronomy Picture of the Day API
+- API: Axios, Open Notify ISS API, Open Notify Astronaut API, NASA Astronomy Picture of the Day API.
 - Maps: React Native Maps
 - UI: React Native Vector Icons and Linear Gradient